 - Conference dates (see above)

-- Proposal due date, leaving enough time for about a month to review and get back to students by the end of May (in 2016, I erred on going too late.
-I extended the deadline from April 1 to April 18, and then it wasn’t until June 1 that I got acceptances out)
+- Proposal due date, leaving enough time for about a month to review and get back to students by the end of May (for example, you may start with an April 1 deadline and extend it to April 18).
+This gives time to review proposals and respond to presenters by the end of May.

 - Date for presenters to confirm participation

 - Date for participants to register (Sept.
 15 is probably the latest you’d want to go on this.)

 - Date to get detailed program posted (this one is tricky because you don’t want to do too much scheduling until you know who’s coming, and some people will want to know when they’re presenting before they accept the offer to present.
 In general, though, if you set a deadline before mid-September, you will get a lot of people who won’t respond before then.
 An Early Bird registration deadline is a useful motivator.)